thisisobate/kyverno-website/src/content/docs/policies/other/sync-secrets/sync-secrets.md

 ---
-title: "Sync Secrets"
+title: 'Sync Secrets'
 category: Sample
 version: 1.6.0
 subject: Secret
-policyType: "generate"
+policyType: 'generate'
 description: >
   Secrets like registry credentials often need to exist in multiple Namespaces so Pods there have access.
 Manually duplicating those Secrets is time consuming and error prone.
 This policy will copy a Secret called `regcred` which exists in the `default` Namespace to new Namespaces when they are created.
 It will also push updates to the copied Secrets should the source Secret be changed.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/sync-secrets/sync-secrets.yaml" target="-blank">/other/sync-secrets/sync-secrets.yaml</a>

 ```yaml